omphalos/earhorn/README.md

 Step 3
 ------

-Wrap your code with a call to earhorn$.
+Wrap your code with a call to Earhorn$.

 For example, to instrument this code: